Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/4_MessageBrokers/Kafka/Readme.md

 - Large amount of data can be stored in the Kafka pool.

 ## Durability
-- The data is kept [persistent (as per retention policy)](../../0_SystemGlossaries/Durability.md) and tolerant to any hardware failures by copying the data in the clusters.
+- The data is kept [persistent (as per retention policy)](../../0_SystemGlossaries/Database/Durability.md) and tolerant to any hardware failures by copying the data in the clusters.

 ## High Availability, Fault Tolerance
-- The [distributed, partitioned, replicated](../../0_SystemGlossaries/Reliability/HighAvailability.md), and [fault-tolerant](../../0_SystemGlossaries/Reliability/FaultTolerance&DisasterRecovery.md) nature of Kafka makes it very reliable.
+- The [distributed, partitioned, replicated](../../0_SystemGlossaries/Database/ReplicationAndDataConsistency.md), and [fault-tolerant](../../0_SystemGlossaries/Reliability/FaultTolerance&DisasterRecovery.md) nature of Kafka makes it very reliable.
 - Kafka connector can handle failures with three strategies summarised as `fast-fail`, `ignore` and `re-queue` (sends to another topic).
 - [Read more about replication in Kafka](#replication)

 ## Extensibility
-- `Allows multiple ways for applications to plugin and make use of Kafka`.
+- Allows multiple ways for applications to plugin and make use of Kafka.
 - Also, it has provisions for new connectors that you can write as needed.

 ## Data Transformation